 Appearance

 Integrated cockpits create a clean, polished aesthetic.
-The cables from brakes and shifters are simply hidden inside the handlebar, stem, and frame.
+The brake and shifter cables are simply hidden inside the handlebar, stem, and frame.
 If you value a minimalist design, this is the clear winner.

 On the other hand, when the external cables are visible, they may give your bike a more traditional look.
-But honestly, I don’t know anybody who would dislike hidden cables.
-It’s a trend that started to appear around 2020 and is basically a standard on mid-range and high-end road bikes.
+To be honest, I don’t know anybody who would dislike hidden cables.
+It’s a trend that started to appear around 2020 and is essentially a standard on mid-range and high-end road bikes.

 Aerodynamics

 Hidden cables mean reduced CdA (coefficient of aerodynamic drag) and, therefore, higher speed.
 The savings are marginal, though.
-At lower speeds, around 19mph [30 km/h], the estimates are around 0.5 watts saved thanks to hidden cables.
+At lower speeds, around 19mph [30 km/h], the estimated savings are around 0.5 watts due to hidden cables.
 The estimate for 28mph [45 km/h] is around 2 watts saved.
 (Source) In this video, they estimate that 10 cm of exposed cables increases the drag by 1 watt at 28mph [45 km/h].

-Are integrated cockpits worth the increased costs?
+Are integrated cockpits worth the extra cost?
 Well, probably not, unless you are a highly competitive racer where every second counts.

 Maintenance

-With mechanical shifting, things are more complicated because the steel cables and Bowdens are subject to wear and tear.
-This means they will need more frequent maintenance, which can be tricky, especially if you have an integrated cockpit.
-You will need more time, patience, and skill to do the replacement.
-Or, you will have to take your bike to a bike mechanic and pay more than for a bike with external cables.
+With mechanical shifting, maintenance is more complicated because steel cables and housings are subject to wear and tear.
+This means they require more frequent maintenance, which can be difficult, especially with an integrated cockpit.
+You’ll need more time, patience, and skill to perform the replacement.
+Alternatively, you’ll need to take your bike to a mechanic and pay more than you would for a bike with external cables.

 Component Replacement Costs

 You will face higher costs when replacing an integrated cockpit if the bike fit (such as the handlebar width or stem length) isn’t right for you.
-This is because brake and sometimes shifter cables are routed internally through the handlebar (and stem), making adjustments or replacements much more time-consuming.
+This is because brake and shifter cables are routed internally through the handlebar and stem, making adjustments and replacements much more time-consuming.
 The process involves re-routing the cables, which adds to labor costs and requires specialized tools and expertise.

 Conclusion

-For beginners or cyclists who prioritize ease of maintenance and affordability, a combination of stem and handlebar (external cable routing) is the way to go.
+For beginners or cyclists who prioritize ease of maintenance and affordability, a stem and handlebar with external cable routing is the way to go.
 It allows for simple adjustments and customization as you learn what fits your body and riding style.

 But all this won’t matter if you don’t feel comfortable on your bike.
-Remember, your first bike should be all about learning and exploring, while with your second bike, you can focus on fine-tuning and performance.
+Remember, your first bike should be all about learning and exploring, while your second bike can focus on fine-tuning and performance.